Creative Fatigue in Ads: How to Detect, Measure, and Fix It

 Declining Click-Through Rate (CTR)

-CTR is usually the first metric to show fatigue.
-As audiences become familiar with a creative, they are less likely to click on it.
-A healthy ad might maintain a CTR of 1.5 to 3 percent for the first week, then gradually decline.
-When CTR drops by 20 to 30 percent from its initial peak, fatigue has likely set in.
+CTR is usually the first thing to move.
+As an audience gets familiar with a creative, fewer people click.
+A healthy ad might hold a CTR of 1.5 to 3 percent for the first week, then drift down.
+When CTR drops 20 to 30 percent off its peak, fatigue has likely set in.

-The important nuance here is that you need to compare CTR against the creative's own baseline, not against account averages.
-A video ad and a static image will have different baseline CTRs, so a 1.2 percent CTR might be excellent for one format and terrible for another.
+Compare CTR to the creative's own baseline, not to account averages.
+A video and a static image have very different baselines, so a 1.2 percent CTR can be excellent for one and terrible for another.

 Rising Cost Per Mille (CPM)

-As engagement declines, ad platforms increase the cost of reaching your audience.
-This makes sense from the platform's perspective — a less engaging ad provides a worse user experience, so the platform charges a premium for showing it.
-CPM increases of 15 to 25 percent over a two-week period, without changes to audience targeting or competitive landscape, are a strong signal of creative fatigue.
+As engagement falls, platforms charge more to reach your audience.
+From the platform's side this is rational: a less engaging ad is a worse user experience, so they price it higher.
+CPM increases of 15 to 25 percent over two weeks, with no change in targeting or competitive pressure, are a strong fatigue signal.

 Increasing Frequency

-Frequency — the average number of times each person in your audience has seen your ad — is the most direct measure of exposure.
-For prospecting campaigns, fatigue typically begins at frequencies of 2.5 to 4.0, depending on the creative quality and audience relevance.
-For retargeting, audiences tolerate higher frequencies (up to 6 to 8) because they already have brand familiarity.
+Frequency is the most direct exposure measure: the average number of times a person in your audience has seen the ad.
+For prospecting, fatigue typically starts at frequencies of 2.5 to 4.0, depending on creative quality and audience relevance.
+Retargeting tolerates higher frequencies (6 to 8) because those people already know the brand.

 Declining Conversion Rate

-Conversion rate decline is a lagging indicator of fatigue.
-By the time your conversion rate drops meaningfully, fatigue has been building for days.
-This happens because even when fatigued audiences do click, their intent is weaker — they may click out of mild curiosity rather than genuine interest, leading to lower conversion rates on your landing page.
+Conversion rate is a lagging indicator.
+By the time it drops meaningfully, fatigue has been building for days.
+Even when fatigued audiences click, their intent is weaker.
+They're clicking out of mild curiosity rather than real interest, so the landing page converts less of them.

 Rising Cost Per Acquisition (CPA)

-CPA is the ultimate downstream effect of fatigue.
-It combines all the above factors: lower CTR means fewer clicks, higher CPM means each click costs more, and lower conversion rates mean fewer of those clicks convert.
-CPA can increase by 50 to 100 percent or more when a creative is severely fatigued.
+CPA is the downstream effect of all of the above.
+Lower CTR means fewer clicks, higher CPM means each click costs more, and lower conversion rate means fewer of those clicks turn into customers.
+Severely fatigued creatives can see CPA jump 50 to 100 percent or more.

 How to Measure Creative Fatigue: A Scoring Methodology

-Rather than monitoring each signal individually, an effective approach is to build a composite fatigue score that combines multiple metrics into a single indicator.
-Here is a practical methodology.
+Watching each signal individually gets noisy.
+We've found it more useful to build a composite fatigue score that rolls multiple metrics into a single indicator.
+Here's the version we run.

 Step 1: Establish Baselines

-For each creative, record its performance during its initial "honeymoon period" — typically the first 3 to 5 days after it exits the learning phase.
-These baseline metrics become your reference point.
-Track baseline CTR, baseline CPM, baseline conversion rate, and baseline CPA.
+For each creative, record performance during its honeymoon period: usually the first 3 to 5 days after it exits learning.
+Lock in baseline CTR, baseline CPM, baseline conversion rate, and baseline CPA.
+Those are your reference points for the rest of the creative's life.

 Step 2: Calculate Decay Ratios

-Each day, calculate the ratio of current performance to baseline performance for each metric.
-For example, if baseline CTR was 2.0 percent and current CTR is 1.4 percent, the CTR decay ratio is 0.70 (30 percent decline).
-For CPM, invert the ratio since higher is worse: if baseline CPM was $15 and current CPM is $20, the CPM decay ratio is 0.75 (25 percent increase inverted).
+Every day, calculate the ratio of current performance to baseline for each metric.
+If baseline CTR was 2.0 percent and current is 1.4 percent, the CTR decay ratio is 0.70 (a 30 percent decline).
+For CPM, invert it because higher is worse: baseline $15, current $20, ratio 0.75.

 Step 3: Weight and Combine

-Assign weights to each decay ratio based on its predictive importance.
-A reasonable starting point is CTR at 30 percent weight, CPM at 20 percent, conversion rate at 30 percent, and CPA at 20 percent.
-Multiply each decay ratio by its weight and sum them for a composite score between 0 and 1.
+Weight each decay ratio by predictive importance.
+A reasonable starting split is CTR 30 percent, CPM 20 percent, conversion rate 30 percent, CPA 20 percent.
+Multiply each ratio by its weight and sum for a composite score between 0 and 1.

 Step 4: Define Thresholds

-These thresholds are starting points.
-Calibrate them based on your own data over time.
-You may find that certain creative types tolerate more decay before they should be replaced, while others need faster intervention.
+These are starting points.
+Calibrate against your own data over time.
+Some creative types tolerate more decay before they need replacement; others need to be killed faster.

 The Real Impact on ROAS

-When a creative fatigues, your CPA rises.
-If your target CPA is $30 and fatigue pushes it to $45, you are spending 50 percent more per customer.
-But the damage goes beyond the direct cost increase.
-Fatigued creatives also tend to attract lower-quality customers — people who click impulsively rather than with genuine intent.
-These customers have lower average order values, higher return rates, and shorter lifetimes.
+When a creative fatigues, CPA rises.
+If your target CPA is $30 and fatigue pushes it to $45, you're spending 50 percent more per customer.
+The damage doesn't stop at the direct cost.
+Fatigued creatives also tend to attract lower-quality customers, the ones who click impulsively rather than with real intent.
+Those customers have lower AOV, higher return rates, and shorter lifetimes.

-So not only are you paying more per customer, but each customer is worth less.
-The combined effect on ROAS can be devastating.
-A campaign that was delivering 4x ROAS with fresh creatives might drop to 1.5x or lower when fatigue sets in, making it unprofitable on a contribution margin basis.
+So you're paying more per customer and each customer is worth less.
+The ROAS hit can be brutal.
+A campaign delivering 4x ROAS on fresh creative can drop to 1.5x or lower under heavy fatigue, which puts it underwater on contribution margin.

-For DTC brands spending $50K or more per month on paid media, creative fatigue can easily represent $10K to $20K per month in wasted spend.
-Over a year, that is $120K to $240K that could have been deployed on performing creatives.
+For DTC brands spending $50K or more per month on paid media, fatigue can easily account for $10K to $20K per month in wasted spend.
+That's $120K to $240K per year you could have put behind creatives that actually work.

 Strategies for Combating Creative Fatigue